13 Effective Ways to Increase Productivity in the Workplace

 - Are there quantifiable indicators with which we can judge our success around each goal?
 (Is it measurable?)

 The goals you set for your team will be different from your individual goals of course.
 (You have mad individual goals, right?)
-Don’t forget to get your team’s input on what their goals should be as a group and as individuals.
+During the project plan, don’t forget to get your team’s input on what their goals should be as a group and as individuals.

 2. Monitor progress